7th Pay Commission: Why salaries of CG employees could increase by Rs 8,000

 New Delhi, Nov 12: There is some good news expected on the 7th Pay Commission later this month.

 The Union Cabinet is set to meet later this month and it would discuss the issue relating to the hiking of floor wage.
-If this decision comes through then the Central Government employee will get a pay hike of upto Rs 8,000.
+If this decision comes through then the Central Government employee will get a pay hike of up to Rs 8,000.
 This would also be made applicable to all government school and university teachers.

 The Code on Wages 2019 which is in the draft form as of now, will come into effect in the next four months.
-Currently suggestions and objections are being sought.
+Currently, suggestions and objections are being sought.

 7th Pay Commission: How Code of Wages will impact salaries of CG employees

 The pay panel had recommended a basic minimum pay of Rs 18,000.
-If calculated on a 26 day working month, it would work out to Rs 692 per day.
+If calculated on a 26-day working month, it would work out to Rs 692 per day.

 Once the Code of Wages comes into effect the salaries may jump by 28 per cent.

 According to the draft, the central advisory board will fix a statutory national floor wage.
-This in fact would be done for the first time and it would be the basis for the new, multiple minimum wages at both the Central and State levels.
+This, in fact, would be done for the first time and it would be the basis for the new, multiple minimum wages at both the Central and State levels.

 The Code on wages 2019 provides a statutory national floor wage rate and there can be no minimum wages fixed below this by any employer.
 The draft would become final in four months and during this period there would be consultations held.